DigitalPasts/DigitalPasts.github.io/docs/projects.md

 ## Mesopotamian Ancient Place-names Almanac (MAPA)

 MAPA is an historical geography project of the city of Uruk, one of the largest and most important cities of Mesopotamia, in the age of Empires (first millennium BCE).
 It incorporates both textual and remote-sensing data for large scale relational mapping of the landscape.
 The core of the project is made up of a gazetteer of placenames in texts and surveys, both on the ground and via remote sensing.
-This gazetteer is formatted according to the standards of the JSON-LD based {% include ext_link.html link="https://github.com/LinkedPasts/linked-places/blob/master/tsv_0.3.md" text="Linked Places format (LPF)" %} of the {% include target_link.html link="http://whgazetteer.org/" text="World Historical Gazetteer" %}.
+This gazetteer is formatted according to the standards of the JSON-LD based
+<a href="https://github.com/LinkedPasts/linked-places/blob/master/tsv_0.3.md" target="_blank">Linked Places format (LPF)</a> of the
+<a href="http://whgazetteer.org/" target="_blank">World Historical Gazetteer</a>.
 For more information, see the [MAPA page](MAPA.md).

 ## 3D Scanning of Cuneiform Tablets

 When taking 2D images of cuneiform tablets, which are 3D objects, some information is always lost, no matter how high the image quality.
 Capturing them in 3D models is the ideal way to document them digitally and keep all the information they hold, both for scholars wanting to study them, and for computer vision applications, such as sign identification.
-For this purpose, the lab has acquired a {% include ext_link.html link="https://www.creativeinfocom.com/pdfs/smartscan-specification-he-r5-c5.pdf" text="3D Hexagon scanner" %}.
+For this purpose, the lab has acquired a
+<a href="https://www.creativeinfocom.com/pdfs/smartscan-specification-he-r5-c5.pdf" target="_blank">3D Hexagon scanner</a>.
 We are currently in the process of creating 3D models of tablets held at the Israel Museum and the Bible Lands Museum.
 We also enthusiastically welcome solicitations for scanning other historical artifacts, and providing technical support for publishing them.
 Contact us for more information (<{{ site.email}}>).

 ## CuRe-D (Cuneiform Recognition Documents)

 Machine learning models need as much data as we can give them.
 Although digital cuneiform text editions available online, are growing fast in recent years, there are still countless more in traditional print publications.
 Usually, existing OCR models perform very well in extracting text from images, such as scanned pdfs - if it is written in a modern language, like English.
 Although cuneiform text editions are written in the Latin alphabet, they include special characters and peculiar markings that make off-the-shelf OCR models useless.
 For this reason, we developed an OCR model specifically trained for cuneiform text editions.
 This will enable exponentially increasing the available corpus of cuneiform texts.

+Collaborators: Prof.
-Collaborators: Prof. {% include ext_link.html link="https://scholar.google.com/citations?user=xCYHonIAAAAJ&hl=en" text="Jonathan Berant" %} (Tel Aviv University, The Blavatnik School of Computer Science).
+<a href="https://scholar.google.com/citations?user=xCYHonIAAAAJ&hl=en" target="_blank">Jonathan Berant</a> (Tel Aviv University, The Blavatnik School of Computer Science).

 ## CuRe-I (Cuneiform Recognition Images)